Has your life been altered due to someone else’s negligence? Are you unable to work and worried about falling behind on your bills as a result?

 While the two common calculations listed above can be good indicators of how much you need to maintain your current lifestyle, there’s more to it.
 Your personal situation shouldn’t be dictated by a single number.
 This holds especially true with regard to cases that go in front of a jury.

-When you approach a jury with a lack of emotion, it can pose a serious risk to your final verdict.
 If they are the ones determining whether or not you deserve pain and suffering compensation, they will need to hear your story and understand how your life has been impacted.

 In the instance you aren’t working with a jury, you will be working with an adjuster that’s simply looking at a piece of paper to determine your case’s value.
 Again, if there’s no story behind those numbers, there’s no chance of being able to recoup the full amount of money you deserve for your pain and suffering.